MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-facebook-analytics.md

    ![Change data type](media/desktop-tutorial-facebook-analytics/change-datatype.png)

 3. Select **Close & Apply**, or just **Apply** to apply the changes while keeping the Power Query Editor window open.
-Return to the Power BI Desktop report view, and once the changes load, the data labels on the chart become whole numbers.
+Once the changes load, the data labels on the chart become whole numbers.

 ### Create a date slicer